 Everyone coming into the office must maintain a physical distance of 2 metres from other persons at all times.

 We have reviewed our office layout and have made adjustments to ensure sufficient distancing is in place for all workspaces.
 We have reduced the number of the people in the office on any given day and scheduled attendance in order to achieve physical distancing for all employees at their workstations.

 In scenarios where employees’ workstations are not 2 metres apart or too close to walking spaces, those individuals will be moved for an interim period to a workplace which will meet the standard.

 We have identified the key areas in our office where people generally congregate, such as boardrooms, kitchen, copy room, etc. In all the noted common areas, the Company has supplied sanitary products (hand sanitizer / disinfectant wipes) and we ask that you use them upon entry and exit of these spaces.
 The following occupancy limits have been established and apply to the following common spaces in the office and may not be exceeded:

 |Kitchen (Max 3 at each large table and 2 at the small table)||8|

 |Elevators (per building standard)||2|

-Employees are asked to minimize the use of the kitchen area and maintain physical distancing at all times.
+Employees and visitors are asked to minimize the use of the kitchen area and maintain physical distancing at all times.
 Employees are encouraged to eat in your office or at your workstation.

-Upon entering the kitchen, please wash your hands prior to touching any of the other commonly touched areas – sinks, cupboard doors, fridge handle, microwave handle, and copier / printer buttons.
+Please wash your hands prior to touching any of the other commonly touched areas in the kitchen such as sinks, cupboard doors, fridge handle, and microwave handle, and the copier / printer buttons.